Lauren James

+James represented England at U17 and U19 level, making her first senior appearance in the 2023 World Cup qualification.
+She scored her first international goal in the 2023 Arnold Clark Cup against South Korea, followed by her first World Cup goal in the 2023 competition against Denmark, scoring further goals against China.
+In December 2023, James scored her first Nations League goal against Scotland.
+James was part of the England squad which won the UEFA Women's Championship 2025.

+Early life and education

+Lauren Elizabeth James was born on 29 September 2001 in London.
+She is of Grenadian and Dominican descent through her father, and English descent through her mother.

+She attended Twickenham Academy in Whitton, London.

 Club career

 Arsenal

 James was scouted by Arsenal as a 13-year-old and trained with the boys' team, but within two years she began training with the first team.
-On 29 September 2017, James made her debut for Arsenal, coming on in the 67th minute, replacing Lisa Evans in a 2–0 win over Everton in the 2017–18 season.
-In doing so, she became the second-youngest player in Arsenal's history to make their debut.
+On 29 October 2017, James became the second-youngest player in Arsenal's history to make their debut, coming on in the 67th minute to replace Lisa Evans in a 2–0 win over Everton in the 2017–18 season.

 Manchester United

+2018–19

 On 13 July 2018, it was announced that James would be part of the first professional Manchester United squad due to compete in the newly restructured 2018–19 FA Women's Championship.
 She made her competitive debut for Manchester United in a 1–0 League Cup victory against Liverpool, on 19 August.
-She scored the opening two goals in United's first game of the 2018–19 Championship season, a 12–0 win away to Aston Villa.
+She scored the opening two goals in United's first game of the 2018–19 season, a 12–0 win away to Aston Villa.
 James was voted FA Women's Championship player of the month for September following her three goals across Manchester United's unbeaten opening month.
 On 20 April 2019, James scored four goals in a 7–0 league win against Crystal Palace.

+2019–21

 James scored United's first ever WSL goal, netting in the 71st minute in a 2–0 win against Liverpool on 28 September 2019.
 Two weeks later, James was sent off in United's 3–0 league win away to Tottenham Hotspur after receiving two yellow cards.
 James signed her first professional contract with the club on 16 December.
 At the end of the 2019–20 season, James finished as United's top scorer and was named to the four player shortlist for PFA Women's Young Player of the Year.
 On 27 March 2021, James opened the scoring in a 2–0 league victory over West Ham United.
 The match was the first FA WSL match to be played at Old Trafford.

 Chelsea

-On 23 July 2021, James signed a four-year contract with Chelsea.
-She scored her first goal for the club in a 9-0 away win against Leicester City on 27 March 2022.